-Being in the Silicon Valley, a lot of my peers often talk about ways they can get rich through the stock market.
-Seeing and hearing about all of the buzz in the Silicon Valley makes it seem that tech stocks are the way to go.
+Being in Silicon Valley, a lot of my peers often talk about ways they can get rich through the stock market.
+Seeing and hearing about all of the buzz in Silicon Valley makes it seem that tech stocks are the way to go.

 Over the past decade, we've heard so much about the CEO's of Apple, Google, and Facebook creating massive amounts of wealth.

 With all of that being said, I wouldn't say that stock investments are the top wealth creators.

 If you look around the world, you'll realize that real estate and businesses have created millionaires for decades.

 For real estate investing, there is no need to understand sophisticated financial calculations, options, P/E ratios, or investment mechanics.